 Now Amazon Web Services (AWS) which provides transparency regarding costs.
 They offer up to 2 TB of RAM per instance.
-This means that HANA on AWS can be priced, although the data volumes are necessary to have (AWS has business All in One, Business One, Business Objects, among others).
+This means that HANA on AWS can be priced, although the data volumes must have (AWS has business All in One, Business One, Business Objects, among others).

 SAP HANA’s Misleading Pricing

-Now, if we move to the applications that use HANA, a Finance purchase, and implementation are going to be much more than an FI/CO implementation.
+If we move to the applications that use HANA, a Finance purchase and implementation will be much more than an FI/CO implementation.
 I have found this myself, but this is the story I have repeatedly heard from sales reps that sell HANA.

 Why SAP HANA’s Pricing is So Misleading

-HANA’s price is at first blush straightforward.
+HANA’s price is, at first, blush, straightforward.
 It is priced per GB and quite expensive.
-But the problem is SAP proposes ridiculous reductions in the database footprint that will not turn out to be correct (around a 98.5% reduction).
+But the problem is SAP proposes ridiculous reductions in the database footprint that will not be correct (around a 98.5% reduction).
 Thus almost every HANA purchase is based upon false assumptions.
 Second, the associated costs make it tough to price entirely.
-This is particularly the case because it is so difficult to find use cases that can cover HANA’s high costs.
+This is particularly the case because it is difficult to find use cases to cover HANA’s high costs.

 The expense of HANA is a primary reason why HANA has been so limited in its market acceptance.